tp-data/sample_python/README.md

-# 2.0-sample_python
+# Sample Python / Jupyter Functionality

 > This repository contains a mix of procedures that can be performed in python for simple analytics and operational workflows.

-Designed to easily to be passed to Jupyter.

-## Key Topics
-* Merge
-* Mismatching Values
-* Plot
-* Query
+These files and processes are designed to be moves to Jupyter for a more modular use case.
+> The key areas of this respository consist of merging, isolating mismatching values, plotting, and query with dynamic inputs.

 ## Context
 For these examples, we are utilizing two sample datasets.
 One of the examples is orders, and the other items.
 Below is a previe